-24.4.2 Individual reporting in respect of a Healthcare Organisation
+23.4.2 Individual reporting in respect of a Healthcare Organization

-For the transfer of values to a Healthcare Organisation, reporting must be conducted on an individual level in the following cases
+For the transfer of values to a Healthcare Organization, reporting must be conducted on an individual level in the following cases:

-- a) Donations (see Chapter 17) - b) Purchases related to events (Chapter 15), coverage of registration fees, travel and subsistence are submitted as separate items on the form (indirect support) - Payment for assignments (Chapter 18).
-Fees for lectures and coverage of expenses will be stated as two standalone items on the form.
+- a) Donations (Chapter 17) - b) Purchases related to events (Chapter 15), coverage of registration fees, travel and subsistence are submitted as separate items on the form (indirect support) - c) Payment for assignments (Chapter 18).
+Fees for lectures and coverage of expenses will be stated as two stand- alone items on the form.

-24.4.3 Individual reporting on HCPs
+23.4.3 Individual reporting on HCPs